Balasubramaniam077/Mideapipe_Projects/README.md

 <b> Hand  Result </b>

 <p> In this Hand Recognition mideapipe will identify the Left or Rigth hands in object file of view.
 I tested that the hand recogntion in Real time.
-I saw that amazing <a href="https://github.com/Balasubramaniam077/Pose_estimator/blob/main/images/helpers/hand.mp4">Results</a>
+I saw that amazing <ahref="https://github.com/Balasubramaniam077/Pose_estimator/blob/main/images/helpers/hand.mp4">Results</a>